Favicons for Your WordPress Site

 Once you have your image created, WordPress has made it a snap to implement on your website.
 As of WordPress 4.3 there is Site Icon feature in the dashboard.
 We worked with the core team to get the new Site Icon feature into core as we had experience supporting users requesting this feature with our plugin already.
 Just navigate to the Appearance section and the Customizer.
 Click on Site Identity and upload a 512 x 512 pixel image.
 The Site Icon feature will handle all of the file formatting and resizing needed to display your favicon on a variety of devices.

 For a more detailed overview of the process you can visit the WordPress Codex.
 It’s easier than ever to get your favicon to display.
+If you need any help with your favicons we offer website support services and can lend a hand.

 How Can We Help You?